elastic/eui/packages/eui/.storybook/addons/code-snippet/README.md

 ## Options

-Currently there are two addon specific parameter options added that can be used under the key `codeSnippet` in the parameters config key.
+Currently there are a few addon specific parameter options added that can be used under the key `codeSnippet` in the parameters config key.

 ```ts
 // meta or story config